 Another change since 2012 was the Regional Policy Statement becoming operative with amended criteria around what makes a site significant.
 Following reassessment on 2013 criteria, the number of identified sites has been reduced from the original 274 sites to 222.
 Areas of lesser ecological value have been removed based on this change in criteria.
-To protect smaller stands of trees that still provide ecological value, we are asking the public to nominate notable trees [add link].
+To protect smaller stands of trees that still provide ecological value, we are asking the public to nominate notable trees.

 We are now taking a simple district-wide, integrated approach.
 These changes will make this policy easier for land users to understand and comply with, as well as knowing there is support and advice available.

 If your property has been identified as containing or being part of a significant natural area, this may place some constraints on what you can and cannot do with vegetation on your property.
 Please see the Proposed Distict Plan for more information.

 There are numerous organisations and funds that landowners can access to look after biodiversity on their property including:

 The Council has a nursery where you can buy a wide variety of plants at wholesale prices.
 The plants are grown on site from locally sourced seed and cuttings.
 They can provide expert advice on what to plant on your property and how to care for it.

 Our nursery is at 106 Sievers Grove in Porirua East and open from 8am to 3pm Monday to Friday.
 Visit our webpage or call (04) 237 6893 for more information.